The Banjo (Gottschalk): Musical analysis

-The Banjo, written in two-four time in the key of F-sharp major, begins with a variant of the ending theme doubled in octaves.
+The Banjo, written in two-four time in the key of F♯ major, begins with a variant of the ending theme doubled in octaves.
 Then the piece explores a strikingly West African-style series of variations on a basic repeating phrase.
 When the melody from the introduction comes back in, it barely has time to establish itself before a difficult passage in sixteenths takes over.
 Thundering octaves then take the melody back to the introduction and the whole thing is repeated.

-Throughout the piece the melodies develop until Gottschalk brings the piece to an end with a pair of variations, containing Stephen Foster's Camptown Races.
+Throughout the piece the melodies develop until Gottschalk brings the piece to an end with a pair of variations, containing Stephen Foster's "Camptown Races".

 Performances

 The Banjo was first performed in March 1855 by Gottschalk himself.
 Since then it has become a favorite encore of piano virtuosi around the world.
 French pianist Cyprien Katsaris created his own transcription of the piece, during performances he plays several wrong notes, adding to the humour of the piece.